amrus/amrus/README.md

 - 👋 Hi, I’m @amrus (Alana she/her)
-- 👀 I’m interested in front-end development and UI/UX (but am open to back-emd).
-I am also interested in ED Tech and anything that makes a difference in our world.
+- 👀 I’m interested in communications and accessible UX design.
-- 🌱 I’m currently focused on mastering Java & Python.
-I am also working on my Javascript skills.
+- 🌱 I’m currently focused on gathering more experience in expanding my design and marketing collateral creation.
-- 💞️ I’m looking to collaborate on whatever comes my way.
-Feel free to contact. :)
 - 📫 How to reach me: @ alanarust@gmail.com

 <!---